 Customer segmentation which we discussed above, might be an initial step for a promotion planning project.
 You can offer customized promotions to your customer segments by knowing their expectations.

 Another example is Store Clustering for assortment planning.
 Supplying the right products to the right customers is crucial for retail chains.
-Without a store clustering, you cannot define the needs of your stores (or their customers).
+Without store clustering, you cannot define the needs of your stores (or their customers).
 You can provide localized assortment plans according to a cluster of your stores.

 For Store Clustering, you need to take a few key considerations into account.
 Deciding on which features to be used is critical.
-Store location, store type, demographics of customers are some of the attributes that can be used.
+Store location, store type, and demographics of customers are some of the attributes that can be used.
 However, in many cases, using store attributes might not be sufficient.
 Clustering stores based on the sales performance of product categories is a well-known method for store clustering.
 In this method, stores are grouped for each product category according to the similarity of sales trends of that category.

 Beyond a Simple Clustering Analysis